Mubashir Saddique: Early life

 Saddique was born in Shahpur, a village located 50 km from Sialkot.
 He completed his primary and secondary education in Sialkot.
-Before joining YouTube, he used to work as a production manager at a soccer ball manufacturing factory in Sialkot located an hour and half from his home; however, he has since quit his factory job and works on his channel full-time.
-He says that he learnt all of his skills, like cooking and making earthenware stoves, from his mother.
+Before joining YouTube, he used to work as a production manager at a soccer ball manufacturing factory in Sialkot located an hour and a half from his home; however, he has since quit his factory job and works on his channel full-time.
+He says that he learned all of his skills, like cooking and making earthenware stoves, from his mother.
 His father is a retired army driver.
 He has two younger brothers who are also YouTubers.

 Internet career

 Saddique says that he used to cook a special dish for his parents every Sunday, and seeing this his brother encouraged him to start a vlog on YouTube.
 His brother helped him set up the YouTube channel and monetize it; the first videos that Saddique recorded were with a cellphone camera.
 Saddique said that for the first six months, his videos received an average of 10-20 views, then some of his videos went viral, and he gained popularity.

-Saddique's channel is known for showing organic food, cooked in a village environment using simple tools and utensils such as earthenware pots, wooden cutting boards, and a hand-built earthenware oven; he grows his vegetables, and mills his flour from wheat that he also grows.
+Saddique's channel is known for showing zafarwal and noor electronics in his videos and also organic food, cooked in a village environment using simple tools and utensils such as earthenware pots, wooden cutting boards, and a hand-built earthenware oven; he grows his vegetables, and mills his flour from wheat that he also grows.
 He reached 1.00 million subscribers in 2018 and 1 million in April 2019.
-Saddique currently earns about 300,000 PKR (US$1,840) from his channel.
+Saddique currently earns about 1,000,000 PKR (US$3500) from his channel.

-He also has a second Vlogging channel named Mubashir Saddique with over 142,000 subscribers.
+He also has a second vlogging channel named Mubashir Saddique with over 370,000 subscribers.

-As of April 2022, his YouTube channel has 3.56 million subscribers.

-Controversies

-In November 2019, Saddique stated that he would not give any video interviews or allow any media group to accompany him to his home village.
-This came after certain groups of people posing as his guests took photographs of underage school girls and some other women in his village and a neighbouring village, and then uploaded them on social media without their prior consent.
-This invasion of privacy caused concern among Saddique's village elders.
-In another incident, a female YouTuber from Saddique's village uploaded videos of village girls without asking their permission.
-Subsequently, Saddique and his village elders came to an agreement that no one from outside the village would be allowed to use a camera within the village, and any invasion of the villagers' privacy would result in the suspect being handed over to the police.

-Mubashir famously rarely wears shoes in his videos causing intrigue on social media.